Information criteria for non-normalized models: Application to real data

 We used $N=5 \times 10^4$ image patches of 8 $\times$ 8 pixels taken from natural images.
 This data is provided in Hoyer's \textit{imageica} package.\footnote{\url{http://www.cs.helsinki.fi/patrik.hoyer/}} Following \cite{SM}, we removed the DC component and then applied whitening.
 Thus, the data dimension is $d=63$.
 For NCE, we used $M=5 \times 10^4$ noise samples from the Gaussian distribution with the same mean and covariance as data.

 Figure~\ref{fig_overICA} (a) plots ${\rm NCIC}_2$ as a function of $B$. ${\rm NCIC}_2$ takes minimum at $B=118$.
 Some of the estimated filters $w_1,\dots,w_B$ when $B=118$ are shown in Figure~\ref{fig_overICA} (b).
 Here, the filters are converted back to the original space from the whitened space for visualization.
-Similarly to the result by score matching \citep{SM}, the filters represent localized patterns in image patches \citep{Olshausen,nis_book}.
-Note that the computation of ${\rm NCIC}_1$ was intractable in this case.
+Similarly to the result by score matching \citep{SM}, many filters represent localized patterns in image patches \citep{Olshausen,nis_book}.
+Namely, they take (significantly) nonzero value on only limited regions of images.
+Note that the computation of $\hat{I}$ and $\hat{J}$ in ${\rm NCIC}_1$ was computationally intractable in this case due to the large sample size $N$.
+We did not consider SMIC here because the calculation of $\hat{J}$ in SMIC was analytically complex.